 Protecting your home from coastal storms and sea level rise

-Our interim code does not stop property owners from applying to construct coastal protection works.
-Owners may choose to forward an application to protect their properties, however, until we complete our Coastal Management Program, any applications to assess these works will need to be forwarded to the NSW Government for determination.
+The code does not stop property owners from applying to construct coastal protection works.
+Owners may choose to forward an application to protect their properties.

 - Background information about sea level rise planning in NSW and Eurobodalla Shire